edespino/cloudberry-site/docs/performance/use-incremental-materialized-view.md

 title: Incremental Materialized View
 ---

-# Incremental Materialized View in Cloudberry Database (New in v1.5.0)
+# Incremental Materialized View in Apache Cloudberry (New in v1.5.0)

-This document introduces the usage scenarios of the incremental materialized view in Cloudberry Database, how to use it, the restrictions, and the things to note.
+This document introduces the usage scenarios of the incremental materialized view in Apache Cloudberry, how to use it, the restrictions, and the things to note.

 The incremental materialized view is a special form of materialized view.
-When data changes in a base table in Cloudberry Database (such as insertion, update, and deletion), the incremental materialized view does not need to recalculate all the data in the entire view.
+When data changes in a base table in Apache Cloudberry (such as insertion, update, and deletion), the incremental materialized view does not need to recalculate all the data in the entire view.
 Instead, it only updates the parts that have changed since the last refresh.
 This can save a lot of computing resources and time, and significantly improve performance, especially when dealing with large datasets.

 :::tip
 Comparison between incremental materialized view and regular view: